 Account Maintenance Charge: A charge of Rxx (VAT inclusive) will be deducted on a monthly basis from a dormant Service Account;

-App: means the BUZ’D web application.
+App: means the BUZD web application.
 Android application and Apple (iOS) application, we make available to you via the various App stores (i.e. Android Playstore, Apple Store etc) to enable you to access our Services;

 Challenges: means a Value Added Service which includes a time based sporting/fitness challenge that User’s may choose to participate in (at an additional Fee) from time to time;